CrunchyData/postgres-operator/docs/content/pgo-client/reference/pgo_create_cluster.md

       --pgbadger                              Adds the crunchy-pgbadger container to the database pod.
       --pgbouncer                             Adds a crunchy-pgbouncer deployment to the cluster.
       --pgbouncer-cpu string                  Set the number of millicores to request for CPU for pgBouncer.
 Defaults to being unset.
+      --pgbouncer-cpu-limit string            Set the number of millicores to limit for CPU for pgBouncer.
+Defaults to being unset.
-      --pgbouncer-memory string               Set the amount of Memory to request for pgBouncer.
+      --pgbouncer-memory string               Set the amount of memory to request for pgBouncer.
 Defaults to server value (24Mi).
+      --pgbouncer-memory-limit string         Set the amount of memory to limit for pgBouncer.
       --pgbouncer-replicas int32              Set the total number of pgBouncer instances to deploy.
 If not set, defaults to 1.
       --pgo-image-prefix string               The PGOImagePrefix to use for cluster creation.
 If specified, overrides the global configuration.
       --pod-anti-affinity string              Specifies the type of anti-affinity that should be utilized when applying  default pod anti-affinity rules to PG clusters (default "preferred")